Camp that Improves Attitude and Motivation

 D- Dispute: I should have known my mom loves me and just wants the best for me.
 This is a better attitude.
 I should have said, “Okay mom, I understand.
 Why don’t we do something together today?”
 If I would have done this, we would have had a great time, and I would not have been punished.

 At Summerland Camps, we also teach how a positive attitude is not about putting on a phony smile, and having a perky social disposition.
-More accurately, being positive is a way of responding to life in a manner that allows us to accept the duality, the contradictions, the contrasts of our experiences.
+More accurately, being positive is a way of responding to life in a manner that allows us to accept the duality, the contradictions, and the contrasts of our experiences.
 A positive attitude helps campers make a difference in the world.
 When a person is able to see things in a positive light, this influences and shapes other people’s attitudes as well.

 Building motivation is fun!
-We use systematic self-monitoring techniques to guide campers to better habits that also builds motivation.
+We use systematic self-monitoring techniques to guide campers to better habits that also build motivation.
 Systematic self-monitoring is just a fancy term for carefully planning your daily behaviors, in addition to setting up support plans to ensure planned behaviors are executed.

 Self-monitoring most frequently includes scheduling important items including: